abhiibajaj/Shadow-Blocks/README.md

 When all target tiles that exist are covered by either stone or ice blocks, the current level is complete, and the next level is loaded.

+## Bugs

+The skeletons should not be able to push the blocks.

 # Acknowledgement